mr-ansar/layer-cake/doc/source/type-reference.rst

 value, e.g. ``table_type``.
 Using ``dict[str,Person]`` results in a lookup for the associated compiled value.

-This does create an unfortunate wrinkle where it is good coding practise to use Python type hints but a particular hint is also needed somewhere else.
+This does create an unfortunate wrinkle where it is good coding practise to use Python type hints but a particular hint is needed at multiple code sites.
 The inevitable symptom is duplication of type information.
 These situations can be resolved by adding type information to the function or class registration;

 .. code-block:: python